Jonathan Idema: Military service

 Idema enlisted in the U.S. Army in February 1975.
 Two years after his enlistment, in 1977, he trained and qualified for the United States Army Special Forces.

 The nature of Idema's military service in the Special Forces is contentious.
 Tod Robberson of The Dallas Morning News noted that there was a discrepancy between what Idema claimed his military experience was and what is stated in his official military record.
 Idema repeatedly stated that he acquired 12 years of Special Forces service, 22 years of combat training, and 18 years of covert operations experience.
 However, per official records, Idema's military career was short and contained several reports of poor performance, with no recorded combat experience.

-According to his military record obtained in the course of his 1994 fraud trial, after serving one term in the Special Forces, Idema was not allowed to reenlist, likely due to poor performance.
+According to his military record obtained in the course of his 1994 fraud trial, after serving one term in the Special Forces, Idema was not allowed to reenlist.
 He had received numerous negative remarks from superior officers, in addition to participating in three non-judicial punishment proceedings between April 29, 1976 and April 28, 1977.
 Idema was cited for "failure to obey orders, being derelict in the performance of his duty, and being disrespectful to a superior commanding officer."
 One superior officer, Captain John D. Carlson, stated that Idema was "without a doubt the most unmotivated, unprofessional, immature enlisted man I have ever known."

 Idema was given an honorable discharge and allowed to join the United States Army Reserve 11th Special Forces Group working to provide logistical support.
 In a November 1, 1980 letter of reprimand, Major Paul R. Decker wrote that Idema "consistently displayed an attitude of noncooperation with persons outside his immediate working environment, disregard for authority and gross immaturity characterized by irrationality and a tendency toward violence."
 In January 1981, Idema was relieved of his Army Reserve duties; his last position was the assistant sergeant of operations and intelligence.
 After leaving the Army Reserves, he became a member of the Individual Ready Reserve until he left the military completely in 1984.